Damping materials in mechanics and construction: Ideas, applications and advantages

 Elastomers are extremely versatile and can be used in different versions for a wide range of applications.
 Elastomers generally have a pronounced damping effect and can therefore withstand even strong vibrations and shocks.
 The material has particularly chemical- and temperature-resistant properties depending on the type of rubber used and can be used in applications requiring a high degree of shock absorption.

-Standard High-strength design
+Standard High-strength version

 Hardness Shore A 70 50 65 65 65 80 60 70 50 50 57 32 45